 2. Avoid just focusing on the knee

-When we have pain, we tend to look solely at the joint that hurts.
-Many times we find that pain can be coming from other joints!
+With pain, many professionals tend to just look at the joint that hurts.
+Many times its possible that pain can be coming from other joints!
 This is why some knee surgeries and procedures don’t end up relieving pain in the long term.

 Our bodies are connected so it’s important to consider that with treatment.
 Your hips, ankles, and/or spine can be contributing to your knee pain.
-But if we just get an x-ray of our knee, that likely isn’t telling us the whole picture.
+But if you just get an x-ray of your knee, that likely isn’t telling you the whole picture.

 3. Avoid inflammatory foods

 Processed, unnatural foods are some of the most impactful to the levels of inflammation in your body.
 Food is extremely powerful when it comes to arthritic joint pain.